 The FSA administrator, TASC, is able to auto-substantiate some (but not all) claims paid using the TASC debit card.
 If requested by TASC, you are REQUIRED to provide documentation to substantiate claims paid with the TASC debit card.
 This ensures the debit card was used for IRS approved items/services within the allowed time-frame.

-Failure to provide documentation to TASC when requested will result in the requirement that the employee repay any unsubstantiated payments.
-Repayment is done by deducting money from the employee paycheck on an after-tax basis until repayment is complete.
-Unsubstantiated claims should be substantiated on a timely basis to avoid repayment.
+Failure to provide documentation to TASC when requested may result in repayment by the employee for any unsubstantiated payments.
+Repayment is done by deducting money from the employee's paycheck on an after-tax basis until repayment is complete.
+Claims should be substantiated timely to avoid repayment.